zhan2209/Algorithm/Leetcode Easy/34 Valid Anagram.md

 ```

 ## Background
+* Hash table -- the same as 33 (or #387 in leetcode)
   * Check s and t are exactly the same or not (include both null)
   * Check s and t are the same length or not, if not same length, must be false
   * check all the char in s is in t
   * Check no extra char in s than t

 ## Code
 ```c++